nickyiliwang0000/h/git-and-command-line/intro-to-command-line.md

 ```

 ### Parameters
-*Parameters* typically provide extra information about what you want a command to
+*Parameters* typically provide extra information about what you want a command
-do.
-Some commands require them, in other cases they're optional.
-Optional
+to do.
+Some commands have *required parameters* which must be provided after the
+command.
+For example, the copy command on MacOS and Linux, `cp`, has two
+required parameters: <code>cp _source_ _destination_</code>.

+Parameters that aren't required are called *optional parameters*, and are often
-parameters are often written with square brackets in documentation (e.g.
+written in documentation with square brackets in documentation (e.g.
-`ls [path]`).
+<code>ls _[path]_</code>).

-If your parameter contains a space, you will almost always need to wrap the
+If your parameter value contains a space, you will almost always need to wrap
-parameter in double-quote characters:
+the parameter in double-quote characters:

 ```bash
 mkdir "My Awesome Directory"